CaitiGre/Llamafy-Group-Project/README.md

 ## Wardrobe

-The wardrobe page is where users specify the items that they want to be included in their closet, that is the items that will be fed into the prompt so the algorithm can generate an outfit based on the clothing that they own.
+The wardrobe page is where users specify the items that they want to be included in their wardrobe, that is the clothing items that will be fed into the prompt so the algorithm can generate an outfit based on the clothes that they own.

 We decided on the following categories to allow users to pick from: